demisto/demisto-py/README.md

 1. In Demisto, navigate to **Settings > API Keys**.
 2. Click the **Generate Your Key** button.

-To avoid hard coding configurations in your code, it is possible to specify configruation params as the following environment variables (env variables will be used if parameters are not specified):
+To avoid hard coding configurations in your code, it is possible to specify configuration params as the following environment variables (env variables will be used if parameters are not specified):

 * DEMISTO_BASE_URL
 * DEMISTO_API_KEY
 * DEMISTO_USERNAME
 * DEMISTO_PASSWORD
+* DEMISTO_HTTP_HEADERS (must be in the form of: header1=value1,header2=value2,header3=value3,...headerN=valueN)
 * DEMISTO_VERIFY_SSL (true/false.
 Default: true)
 * XSIAM_AUTH_ID (for Cortex XSIAM only.
 If set, Cortex XSIAM API will be used)
 * SSL_CERT_FILE (specify an alternate certificate bundle)